-- 1. The results of Subsidiary Companies for the year ended 31st December, 2019 of the following: - a) Al Anwar International Investment LLC, 100% subsidiary; - b) Al Anwar Development LLC, 100% subsidiary; and - c) Al Anwar Hospitality SAOC, 100% subsidiary in hospitality sector. - d) Al Anwar Industrial Investments SAOC (under formation) 100% subsidiary. - 2.
-The share of profit (loss) of Associate Companies for the year ended 31st December, 2019 (Al Ruwad International Education Services SAOC up to 31st January 2020) in which AAH owns between 20% and 50% of share capital or has significant influence. - 3.
+- 1. The results of Subsidiary Companies for the year ended 31st December, 2020 of the following: - a) Al Anwar International Investment LLC, 100% subsidiary; - b) Al Anwar Taleem LLC (Formerly Al Anwar Development LLC), 100% subsidiary; and - c) Al Anwar Hospitality SAOC, 100% subsidiary in hospitality sector. - d) Al Anwar Industrial Investments SAOC, 100% subsidiary. - 2.
+The share of profit (loss) of Associate Companies for the year ended 31st December, 2020 (Al Ruwad International Education Services SAOC up to 31st January 2021) in which AIC owns between 20% and 50% of share capital or has significant influence. - 3.
 Dividends from other investments. - 4.
 Realized and unrealized gains / losses from other listed / unlisted securities.